 While food allergies normally occur in reaction to a fairly limited number of foods, (see '10 Common Culprits') food intolerance reactions are unpredictable – sometimes they happen, sometimes they don’t and the symptoms can vary each time you eat, making diagnosis difficult.

-Ceitanna says: “Symptoms of food intolerance can be caused by lack of the enzymes needed to digest certain foods, e.g. lactase, an enzyme needed to digest the milk sugar lactose, causing lactose intolerance.
-They can also be caused by an abnormal sensitivity to certain ingredients in foods, additives and preservatives, such as tyramine, found in mature cheeses and yeast extract as well as certain wines that causes migraine.
-Alternatively they may be toxic reactions to food (e.g. food poisoning).
+Ceitanna says: “Symptoms of food intolerance can be caused by lack of the enzymes needed to digest certain foods, for example, lactase, an enzyme needed to digest the milk sugar lactose, causing lactose intolerance.
+They can also be caused by an abnormal sensitivity to certain ingredients in foods, like additives and preservatives, such as tyramine, found in mature cheeses and yeast extract, as well as certain wines that may cause migraines.”

-10 Common culprits
+10 common culprits

-You can get an allergic reaction to any food, but these are the top offenders...
+You can get an allergic reaction to any food, but these are the most common: